OWASP/owasp-mastg/Document/0x06a-Reverse-Engineering-and-Tampering-Android.md

 ### Automating Binary Analysis Tasks

+Binary analysis frameworks provide you powerful ways of automating tasks that would be almost impossible to complete manually.
+In the section, we'll have a look at the Angr framework, a python framework for analyzing binaries that is useful for both static and dynamic symbolic ("concolic") analysis.
+Angr operates on the VEX intermediate language, and comes with a loader for ELF/ARM binaries, so it is perfect for dealing with native Android binaries.

 (TODO - Reverse a simple license check using symbolic analysis)

 You can find the binary here: